 SomoS Art House dedicates its June 2014 program to the theme of “uncleanliness”.
-Unclean presents works by international visual artists, performers, film makers and lecturers that deal with issues of self-identification and/or social exclusion based on common taboos and prejudices.
+The Unclean exhibition presents works by international visual artists, performers, film makers and lecturers that deal with issues of self-identification and/or social exclusion based on common taboos and prejudices.

 The performance by Josip Horvat (HR) Let Him Out is dealing with the overcoming of emotional and physical trauma of a victim of domestic violence in a samesex relationship, based on the personal experiences of the artist.
 In this piece the artist is encouraging the audience to participate in his defeating the restraints that physical contact with other people generate and giving control of his own body to others.